Skip to main content

 School Accreditation and Resources

-Individuals considering a career in healthcare management should choose their graduate school carefully.
+Individuals considering careers in healthcare management should choose their graduate schools carefully.

 Employers look for regionally accredited programs.
 Well-respected program-specific accreditations for healthcare management are provided by:

-• The Commission on Accreditation Healthcare Management Education (CAHME)
+• Commission on Accreditation Healthcare Management Education (CAHME)

-Additionally, different schools offer different opportunities and resources for current students that can help students secure experience.
-Some programs have a dedicated internship opportunity for students.
-Some programs offer classes online, which can make it possible for working students to earn their degree without leaving their place of employment.
+Additionally, different schools offer different opportunities and resources for students that can help them secure experience.
+Some programs have dedicated internship opportunities for students, and some offer classes online; this can make it possible for working students to earn their degrees without leaving their places of employment.

 Where Healthcare Managers Work

-Nearly every healthcare organization needs healthcare managers — not just hospitals.
-Healthcare managers can enjoy long careers in:
+Nearly every healthcare organization needs managers — not just hospitals.
+Managers can enjoy long careers in:

 • Public health